 – There is a medal index card confirming his role as a Second Lieutenant working as an interpreter but no other record, it seems, of any subsequent military service.
 Did he continue to work as a journalist for the ‘Daily Chronicle’ and/or others?

-He seems not to have made a secret of his travels within the ‘Central Powers’ and had the trust of the War Office to allow him to take part in a recruitment campaign.
-A fascinating story that I suppose we’ll never know much, if anything, more about.
+He seems not to have made a secret of his travels within the ‘Central Powers’ and had the War Office’s trust to allow him to take part in a recruitment campaign.
+A fascinating story that I suppose we’ll never know much if anything, more about.
 But should anyone know differently, I’d love to hear from them!